 3. Tyra Banks

 As one of the most famous faces out there, it’s no surprise that Tyra Banks found herself juggling a lot of commitments.
-However, while you often hear that a busy schedule can cause you to get run down and tired, you might not expect it to affect your hair.
+But while you often hear that a busy schedule can cause you to get run down and tired, you might not expect it to affect your hair.

 That is precisely Tyra went through, though, who has discussed her experience with losing some of her hair.
 In addition to a long career as a model – with the physical strain like Naomi Campbell – Tyra Banks also forged a life as a businesswoman.
 When her hair began thinning, she was producing, hosting a TV show, and also writing a book.